GulamJilani5/java-fundamentals/src/string/string-loops.md

 🔴🔵☑️✔️ ➡️ ✓→•←⁕⁂※⁜‣

-# different ways to loop over the string
+# Different ways to loop over the string

 ### ➡️1) Using a for Loop with charAt()
      String str = "Hello";